The Corsairium Charter

 The members of the guild can request in writing to the high council (the Admirals who have stepped down in the past) that an Admiral be removed from their position of leadership.
 Specific reasons for the replacement of an Admiral must be stated in the letters.

 There shall be two Commodores appointed by the Admiral, they will assist with decision making within the guild.
-In the absence of the Admiral the two Commodores, together, may make decisions that effects the entire guild.
+In the absence of the Admiral the two Commodores, together, may make decisions that effect the entire guild.

 The Commodores may be replaced any time, with valid reasoning, by the Admiral who appointed them.
 The members of the guild may request that a Commodore be replaced, this will be done in writing, with specific reasons stated and submitted to the Admiral of the fleet.